glorialulu/TSNet/docs/usage.rst

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
     :lines: 2-42

-Additional examples are included in the tsnet examples repository.
+Three additional EPANET INP files and example files are also included in the TSNet examples repository in the examples folder.

-Three EPANet INP files and example files are also included in the tsnet examples repository in the examples folder.
 Example networks range from a simple 8-node network to a 126-node network.